Four nights, five days… when you read a headline like that you think “awesome, holiday story” you think “luxury and relaxation”, but you’d be wrong.

 I’m still a little tender but the pain that had me doubling over four days ago are long gone.

 My stay at Werribee Mercy Hospital has been largely uneventful.
-I sleep, watch TV and Movies on my Laptop.
-I’ve played around in Xcode, done some light photo editing and missed my home like nothing else.
+The highlight of my stay has been listening to how excited the nurses were about getting a new pneumatic tube carrier system.
+All I do sleep, watch TV and Movies on my Laptop.
+I missed my home like nothing else.

 David has been to visit every day.
 His Aunty Maureen and our friends Kathryn and Sue have come to help me while away the time.
 I sent David home early last night.
 It’s nuts to make him sit here for six hours at a time.